-The NEC ion beam analysis (IBA) endstation, model RC43, is a versatile accessory for Pelletrons or other ion beam accelerators.
-When combined with a Pelletron accelerator and associated ion source and beamline components, the endstation provides a complete IBA system offering automatic unattended data collection and can perform qualitative analysis using multiple techniques such as RBS, ERD, NRA and PIXE simultaneously.
+When combined with a Pelletron accelerator and associated ion source and beamline components, the IBA endstation provides a complete IBA system, offering automatic data collection.
+The system can perform qualitative analysis using multiple techniques simultaneously such as RBS, ERD, NRA and PIXE.

 The RC43 endstation is capable of many IBA techniques, each of which have a long list of applications.
 Detectors can be included for the following techniques: